CirroBuild/FrostiDocs/docs/reference/sql/insert.md

 :::note

-Columns can be omitted during `INSERT` in which case value will be `NULL`
+Columns can be omitted during `INSERT` in which case the value will be `NULL`

 :::